Start Your Own Local Walking Group

-If you are interested in starting a World Walk to Wellness walking group in your community, email us at [email protected] and we'll send you information on how to get started and post your group in our weekly newsletter.
+If you're interested in starting a World Walk to Wellness walking group in your community, email us at [email protected] and we'll send you information on how to get started.

 Become part of a worldwide effort to encourage people to connect with each other through walking groups and become more active for a healthier, active lifestyle.